-A spending plan (also referred to as a “budget”) is simply a plan you create to help you plan to meet expenses and spend money the way you want to spend it.
+A spending plan (also called a “budget”) is simply a plan you create to help you meet expenses and spend money the way you want to spend it.
 A good spending plan can help you stop “spending leaks”; in other words, it can keep you from spending money without thinking.
 It can help you make sure you have money to pay bills on time, even when your bills and income change each month.

 - Simple Steps to a Spending Plan Follow this step-by-step guide to learn how to create a spending plan.

 - Check out a few different spending tools to find one that you like:

 - Basic Spending Plan Template Here’s a form you can print out and use to create your own basic spending plan.